What Does Sensory Processing Disorder (SPD) Look Like in Adults?

 For example, you hear a truck rumbling down the road as you’re standing poised to cross the street, and that noise tells you, “Jump back.”
 You don’t think about it, you just react instinctively, if all is going well.
 But sometimes with SPD, that processing falters.
 For people with SPD, external and internal sensory stimuli can cause signals to misfire — and problems in movement, emotions, and relationships to manifest.

-Adults with SPD may exhibit the following signs:
+Adults with SPD disorder may exhibit the following signs:

 - Feeling that a shade is pulled over the outside world

 - Experiencing muted sights, sounds, and touch

 SPD can complicate everything from getting dressed to eating to grooming — and that’s just the before leaving for work.
 The following are common triggers for discomfort:

 - Loud noises such as fireworks or thunder